My doctor prescribed an antidepressant for my migraines. Is this an appropriate migraine treatment? I don't have depression.

 Answers from Jerry W. Swanson, M.D.

 Certain antidepressants can help reduce the frequency and severity of some types of headaches, including migraines.
-You don't have to have depression to benefit from these drugs.
+You don't have to be depressed to benefit from these drugs.

-Side effects of antidepressants vary from one medication to another and from person to person, but they can include weight gain, fatigue, constipation and dry mouth.
+Side effects of antidepressants vary from one medication to another and from person to person.
+Side effects may include weight gain, fatigue, constipation and dry mouth.
 Such side effects can make it difficult to stick with treatment.

-If the medication doesn't seem to be working or is causing bothersome side effects, discuss this with your doctor.
+If the medication doesn't seem to be working or is causing bothersome side effects, talk to your doctor.
 Don't stop taking a prescribed medication without talking to your doctor first.

 - Rolan PE.
 Understanding the pharmacology of headache.
 Current Opinion in Pharmacology.
 2014;14:30.

 - Jackson JL, et al. Tricyclic antidepressants and headaches: Systematic review and meta-analysis.
 BMJ.
 2010;341:1.

 - Banzi R, et al. Selective serotonin reuptake inhibitors (SSRIs) and serotonin norepinephrine reuptake inhibitors (SNRIs) for the prevention of migraine in adults (Review).
 Cochrane Database of Systematic Reviews. http://onlinelibrary.wiley.com/doi/10.1002/14651858.CD002919.pub3/abstract.
 Accessed April 24, 2015.